New Service - 2026

 Agentic AI Security Assessment

-AI agents with tool access, file systems, APIs, and autonomous decision-making create devastating blast radii when compromised.
-We test agent workflows for indirect injection, privilege escalation, tool misuse, and trust boundary failures.
+We test agent workflows for indirect injection, privilege escalation, tool misuse, and trust boundary failures that can trigger devastating blast radii.

-Tool Call Abuse Indirect Injection Trust Boundary Kill Switch Testing
+Tool Call Abuse Indirect Injection Trust Boundaries Kill Switch Review

 πŸ“¦